 Bristol native Jagger Duquette, a recent graduate of Bristol Eastern High School, made his Blues debut on July 31 against the Worcester Bravehearts.
-Duquette pitched six innings in relief to pick up the win.
-He gave up one run on four hits, struck out three and walked one.
+Duquette came on in relief of Waterbury native Peyton Stephens in the first game of a doubleheader and pitched six innings to pick up the win.
+Duquette gave up one run on four hits, struck out three and walked one.

 JULY 29—A wild pitch with two outs in the bottom of the 10th inning gave Brockton the walk-off win over Bristol at Campanelli Stadium.

 Reed Pegram (Ankeny, Iowa) started, pitched the first 6.1 innings and picked up a no-decision.
 He gave up two earned runs on six hits, struck out eight and walked two.
 Tommy Hughes (Newington) took the loss in relief and fell to 0-2.

 Zeke Diamond (Sandy Springs, Ga.) had two singles and an RBI while Buddy Dewaine (Uncasville) doubled, scored a run and drove in another.
 Dylan Reynolds (Hamden) also doubled and scored a run.

 JULY 30—Bristol won the return trip to Brockton on this night behind six solid innings from starter Mark Faello (Plainview, N.Y.).